von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 <em>Note: Inline styling can be used.</em>

 Append your table and table header tags to the 'x' variable.
-I would like my table headers to read "Name", "Phone", and "Email".
+My table headers will read "Name", "Phone", and "Email".

 ```